dxlliv/planner/docs/getting-started.md

 ## Configuration

-You can find profiles configuration in `config/profiles.json`.
+You can find the profiles configuration in `config/profiles.json`.

 ```json
 {